As I mentioned in my post about the rather unusual methods

 feel cooler thanks to the wind chill effect and, in turn, you can crank the AC thermostat up

 in addition to air conditioning can help reduce energy consumption by up to 20 percent.
-Dyson also recommends employing standard efficiency-improving no-brainers like keeping blinds and curtains closed during the day.
+Dyson also recommends employing efficiency-improving no-brainers like keeping blinds and curtains closed during the day.

 Below, you'll find nine fans of the floor, pedestal and table varieties that aren’t hideous